tpapalex/PrettyTests.jl/docs/src/index.md

     By the end, the parser has created the format string is `({1:s} < {2:s}) & {3:s}`,
     with three corresponding expressions `x`, `y`, and `x < y`.
-Evaluating and collectively broadcasting these results in the scalar 3-tuple `(2, 1, false)`, which matches the dimension of the evaluated expression (`false`).
+Evaluating and collectively broadcasting the latter results in the scalar 3-tuple `(2, 1, false)`, which matches the dimension of the evaluated expression (`false`).
 Since this is a failure, the 3-tuple is splatted into the format string to create the part of the message that reads `(2 < 1) & false`.